memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/c-api.md

 )
 ```

 Get the vertex corresponding to given ID, or NULL if no such vertex exists.
-When the first parameter to procedure is projected graph, vertex must exist also in projected graph.
+When the first parameter to a procedure is a projected graph, the vertex must also exist in the projected graph.

 Resulting vertex must be freed using mgp_vertex_destroy.
 Return MGP_ERROR_UNABLE_TO_ALLOCATE if unable to allocate the vertex.